-Ignition Panel
+Yamaha Ignition Panel

-Make sure the battery switch(es) are turned the "on" position.
+Make sure each engine battery switch button is pressed at the battery activation panel.
+Pressing the switches at the activation panel supplies current to the Yamaha ignition panel.
 Start engine only in a well ventilated location to avoid CO buildup.
 Locate the remote control handle in the neutral position.
 Advance the neutral throttle position as instructed in the engine owner's manual.

-Connect the safety lanyard to a belt or secure piece of clothing.
+Note to connect the safety lanyard to a belt or secure piece of clothing.
 Ensure the lanyard is secured to the ignition panel post or the engine will crank but not start.
-Keep passengers seated and away from controls.